Energy Matters: The Fixed Usage Trap

 For example, a presently idle facility in South Carolina is using more than 400,000 kWh per month.
 The annual cost is nearly $500,000.

 Bakeries are usually designed to operate around the clock.
 Facility designers focus on meeting utility requirements for continuous production and not the controls necessary to scale back usage when the lines are idle.
+The result is an energy usage profile similar to “Energy vs. Production with Large Fixed Energy” on Page 34.
 The significant energy requirement at zero production represents fixed usage.

 Labor, material and energy usage must all correlate to production.
 Labor and material costs often do, and energy is the opportunity.